COMHIS/kungliga/antagomir/size.md

   * Document size (area) info is available for 73551 documents (19%).
 For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](output.tables/physical_dimension_incomplete.csv)

-  * Some dimension info is provided in the original data but could not be interpreted for NA documents (ie. dimension info was estimated for 100% of the documents where this field was not empty).
+  * Some dimension info is provided in the original data but could not be interpreted for 8213 documents (ie. dimension info was estimated for 100% of the documents where this field was not empty).

   * Document gatherings info is originally available for 65653 documents (17%), and further estimated up to 65653 documents (17%).